crcn/tandem-old/README.md

-Tandem is a UI builder that integrates with your IDE.
+#### Tandem is a VSCode extension that allows you to visually create web components.